Siena: Late modern period

 After the Napoleonic period and the Risorgimento uprisings, Siena was the first city in Tuscany, in 1859, to vote in favor of annexation to the Kingdom of Italy.
+During the smallpox epidemic, Siena was an early adaptor of innocculation.

 In 1966, Siena became the first European city to ban cars from its main square.

+In 2025, a bidding war began for the Banca Monte dei Paschi di Siena.